Almost 125 years before the birth of Jesus, a handsome youth named Antinous was declared a god by the Roman emperor Publius Aelius Hadrian.

-So doing, Antinous joined those pre-Christian gods who provided atonement and resurrected death for humankind: Osiris, Adonis, Attis, Mithra – whose birthdate celebrated by humble shepherds was December 25 – Dionysus, Hermes, and Bacchus.
+So doing, Antinous joined those pre-Christian gods who provided atonement and resurrected death for humankind: Osiris, Adonis, Attis, Mithra – whose birthdate celebrated by humble shepherds was Dec.
+25 – Dionysus, Hermes and Bacchus.

 (Recommended reading: “The Jesus Mysteries: Was the ‘original Jesus’ A Pagan God?” by Timothy Freke and Peter Gandy; Harmony Books.)

-Hadrian glorified his lover/god with statues, coins, temples, paintings, and a city bearing his name, Antinopolis.
+Hadrian glorified his lover/god with statues, coins, temples, paintings and a city bearing his name, Antinopolis.
 He was worshiped in an ancient world until Constantine in 324 CE mandated Christianity as the state religion of Rome.
-Hadrian was following in the sandled footsteps of Alexander the Great* who had his battle-killed lover Hepaestion deified for community adoration.

-In the 18th century Cardinal Aliesandro Albani and the gay German art historian Johann Joachim Winkelmann joined a secret cult centered in Rome that worshiped Antinous, along with lust-monger gods Pan and ever-erect Priapus added in for good ejaculatory, et-cum-spiritus-a-go-go measure.
+In the 18th century, Cardinal Aliesandro Albani and the gay German art historian Johann Joachim Winkelmann joined a secret cult centered in Rome that worshiped Antinous, along with lust-monger Pan and ever-erect Priapus added for good measure.